 - With the mixture on low speed, add the flour mixture in two additions, mixing just until incorporated.

 - Fill the cupcake liners ¾ full.
-Bake until the cupcakes are golden, about 18-20 minutes.
-Cool on a wire rack for 10 minutes, then remove the cupcakes from the pans.
+Bake until the cupcakes are golden, about 20-22 minutes.
+Let them cool on a wire rack for 10 minutes; then, remove the cupcakes from the pans to cool completely.

 Did you make this recipe?